"

 How is Winter?

 • Late Fall and Winter tend to be cold and wet.
-Daylight decreases from November on and days ‘become shorter’.
+Daylight decreases from November and days ‘become shorter’ until about March.

 • You start seeing snow from early November to late April.

 • The wind chill can make you feel colder than what it really is.
 To keep warm, dress in layers.
-You can shop at local second hand stores, such as Value Village or Frenchys.
+You can shop at local second hand stores, commonly referred to as thrift stores.

 • Drink plenty of warm beverages and sleep between 7-9 hours.